 - Ensure that all educators who will administer the surveys have been fingerprinted (PDF) by the NYC DOE.
 (Fingerprinting by other organizations is not accepted.)

 - Send documentation of fingerprinting to the NYC DOE Internal Review Board.
 This is required.
-Your ACT COE evaluation contact can provide details.
+Your ACT for Youth evaluation contact can provide details.

 - Discuss the use of surveys with the principal.
-The ACT COE has developed templates you can use to initiate this conversation or to draw talking points from.
+ACT for Youth has developed templates you can use to initiate this conversation or to draw talking points from.
 Feel free to modify this document to fit your needs.
 Use of this document is optional.

-- Once approved, have the principal complete the approval to conduct research form (Word) and send it to your ACT COE evaluation contact.
+- Once approved, have the principal complete the approval to conduct research form (Word) and send it to your ACT for Youth evaluation contact.
 This is required.

-- Send the parent information/opt-out form (PDF) home prior to survey administration.
+- Send the parent information/opt-out form (English PDF; Spanish PDF) home prior to survey administration.
 This is required.
 If a signed form is returned, be sure the student returning the form does NOT complete surveys.
 Note: a student without permission to complete surveys may still participate in EBP programming, if permission was granted.

-Working with providers who are experienced in collecting surveys, the ACT COE has developed guidance for survey administration (PDF).
+Working with providers who are experienced in collecting surveys, ACT for Youth has developed guidance for survey administration (PDF).
 Check to make sure you and your tablets are prepared!

 Uploading Survey Responses